sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 No matter source order, header will always display first and footer last.
 The footer will always stick to the bottom of the Card.
-Inside a Cardholder, if the Card needs to stretch vertically, the body will be the element that stretches.
+Inside a Cardholder, if the Card needs to stretch vertically, the body of the Card will be the element that stretches.

 ```html
 <div class="doc-demo-dark">